-This analysis predicts the radiation levels in and around the developmental lab for the referenced radar system at the Linthicum, MD Northrop Grumman facility, and the safety mitigation steps required.
+This analysis predicts the radiation levels in and around the developmental lab for the referenced radar system at the Linthicum, MD Northrop Grumman facility.
 This report is developed in accordance with the predication methods contained in OET Bulletin No. 65, and Sections 1.1307 and 1.1310 of the FCC rules.
-For the frequency band used under this license, per section 1.1310 and the IEEE C95.1-2019 standard the maximum level of non-ionizing radiation to which people may be exposed is limited to 5 milliwatts per square centimeter(5mW/cm^2) over any 6 minute period in a controlled environment and 1 mW/cm^2 for the general public.
+For the frequency band used under this license, per section 1.1310 and the IEEE C95.1 standard the maximum level of non-ionizing radiation to which people may be exposed is limited to 5 milliwatts per square centimeter(5mW/cm^2) over any 6 minute period in a controlled environment and 1 mW/cm^2 for the general public.